The Bellman equation for power utility maximization with semimartingales

-\subsection{Verification via Deflator}
+\subsection{Verification via deflator}

-The goal of this section is a verification theorem which involves only the candidate for the optimal strategy and holds for general semimartingale models.
+The goal of this section is a verification theorem which involves only the candidate for the optimal strategy and holds\vadjust{\goodbreak} for general semimartingale models.
 Our plan is as follows.
 Let $(\ell,\cpi,\ckappa)$ be a solution of the Bellman equation and assume for the moment that $\sC$ is convex.
 As the concave function $g^\ell$ has a maximum at $\cpi$, the directional derivatives at $\cpi$ in all directions should be nonpositive (if they can be defined).
 A calculation will show that, at the level of processes, this yields a supermartingale property which is well known from duality theory and allows for verification.
-In the case of non-convex constraints, the directional derivatives need not be defined in any sense.
+In the case of nonconvex constraints, the directional derivatives need not be defined in any sense.
 Nevertheless, the formally corresponding quantities yield the expected result.
-To make the first order conditions necessary, we later specialize to convex $\sC$.
+To make the first-order conditions necessary, we later specialize to convex $\sC$.
 As in the previous section, we first state a basic result; it is essentially classical. \begin{Lemma} Let $\ell$ be any positive c\`adl\`ag semimartingale with $\ell_T=D_T$.
 Suppose there exists $(\cpi,\ckappa)\in\cA$ with $\ckappa=(D/\ell )^\beta$ and let $\cX:=X(\cpi,\ckappa)$.
 Assume $Y:=\ell\cX^{p-1}$ has the property that for all $(\pi,\kappa )\in\cA$,